gracino/Ziplink-HA-Radius/Docker/README.md

 Just testing things out quickly at this time.

-In the process of setting up MySQL version.
+In the process of setting up MySQL version and documenting existing production server.

 ### Overview